mranj004/gp-waiter/README.md

 |optimizer    |Optimizer for improving the performance of the model |Adam  |
 |N      |the number of encoder stacks|3 |
 |num_heads   |the number of attention heads in each encoder stack|12,10,5(three encoder stacks)|
+## Model Training-Testing
+Please modify the gen
+Running training-testing.py file while importing GP-WAITER model from `./model/GP-WAITER.py`.
+Then generate trained models and test the models on a test dataset.
+Running instruction:

+`python3 train-test.py`
+# Demo
+The demo file contains only a subset of phenotypes, genotype, weighted information.
+Its purpose is solely to facilitate rapid testing and evaluate the usability of the model.
+Results obtained from this file do not reflect the model’s optimal performance and are provided for reference only.
+You can run the demo.script.py file under Demo path to help understand the training and testing process.

+Running instruction:

+`python3 demo.script.py`

+When using the demo script, modify the data paths as needed to ensure that the sample data is correctly loaded.
+After Running the demo, output best model parameters, prediction accuracy and training results for all epoches.
+The demo was trained on the provided sample file using an RTX3080 GPU, with an estimated training time of approximately 2 minutes.
 # Soybean Genotypic Data Preprocessing Workflow

 This repository contains the pipeline for processing biallelic SNP datasets as described in our study.